 - One of the simplest tasks that homeowners can do is take a look at the thermostat.

 - Make certain it is set to Heat and not Cool, and that the temperature setting is above the current indoor temperature.

-- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating correctly and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating correctly and heating your home’s air.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being used.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being used.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
+What Does a Furnace Tune-Up Include

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 This is the best method for the technician to notify you of any components that are beginning to show signs of wear.

 - Pilot and gas pressure evaluation.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure when needed to restore these elements to the designed specifications.
+As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to restore these elements to the designed specifications.